ExpediaGroup/graphql-kotlin/docs/execution/subscriptions.md

 ### Subscription Hooks

+#### `didGenerateSubscriptionType`
-Through the hooks a new method was added `didGenerateSubscriptionType` which is called after a new subscription type is generated but before it is added to the schema.
-The other hook are still called so you can add logic for the types and validation of subscriptions the same as queries and mutations.
+This hook is called after a new subscription type is generated but before it is added to the schema.
+The other generator hooks are still called so you can add logic for the types and validation of subscriptions the same as queries and mutations.

+#### `isValidSubscriptionReturnType`
+This hook is called when generating the functions for each subscription.
+It allows for changing the rules of what classes can be used as the return type.
+By default, graphql-java supports `org.reactivestreams.Publisher`.

+To effectively use this hook, you should also override the `willResolveMonad` hook, and if you are using `graphql-kotlin-spring-server` you should override the `GraphQL` bean to specify a custom subscription execution strategy.

 ### Server Implementation